Book Character Name Ideas: 90+ Names by Genre

 Lyra Thornwood

-Musical and celestial in its first name, dangerous and wild in its surname—a name that suggests a bard whose songs carry enchantments, or a druid whose beauty conceals thorns sharp enough to draw blood
+Musical and celestial in its first name, sharp and wild in its surname.
+This name suits a bard whose songs carry enchantments or a druid with a dangerous edge

 - 6